logo

 Dr. Kristina Pazehoski

 • Metals in biology: When we think about metals that are important to human health, most of us probably think of iron, but did you know that copper also plays major roles in living organisms?
-Copper is crucial to numerous biological processes, and too much, or too little, can result in disease.
+Copper is crucial to numerous biological processes, and too much or too little can result in disease.
 Dr. Pazehoski’s research expertise is in the field of bio-inorganic chemistry, where she studies how cells control the levels of copper so that there is just the right amount for all the good effects, and none of the bad.

 Dr. Devin Stauff

 • Human pathogens: The Stauff lab is interested in deciphering ways that disease-causing bacteria sense and respond to their environment using systems known as two-component systems (TCS).
-They use the tools of genetics combined with chemistry to figure out how these sensor systems work.
+They have used tools of genetics combined with chemistry to figure out how these sensor systems work.
 These studies have the potential to expand our understanding of how organisms respond to their environment and may lead to the development of drugs that interfere with the strategies that bacteria use to cause disease.

 • Research papers: Dr. Stauff and his students have published several papers in peer-reviewed journals and students have presented their research both at Grove City College and at external research competitions.